bbc/peaks.js/README.md

   // Default point marker color
   pointMarkerColor: '#ff0000',

-  // Color for segment start marker handles
-  // (deprecated, use segmentOptions.startMarkerColor instead)
-  segmentStartMarkerColor: '#a0a0a0',

-  // Color for segment end marker handles
-  // (deprecated, use segmentOptions.endMarkerColor instead)
-  segmentEndMarkerColor: '#a0a0a0',

-  // Color for segments on the waveform
-  // (deprecated, use segmentOptions.waveformColor instead)
-  segmentColor: 'rgba(255, 161, 39, 1)',

   // if true, emit cue events on the Peaks instance (see Cue Events)
   emitCueEvents: false,